José Amalfitani Stadium: Current venue

-After suffering relegation from the Argentine Primera División in 1940, Vélez was sacked from the Villa Luro ground they were renting.
+After suffering relegation from Primera División in 1940, Vélez was sacked from the Villa Luro ground they were renting.
 Three years later, in 1941, the club obtained the terrain of the current stadium, property of the Buenos Aires Western Railway.
 The ground was a swamp of the Maldonado Stream, where construction was difficult.
 However, the club's president José Amalfitani led the construction of the first stadium at the site, which was inaugurated on April 11, 1943.
 The new stadium used the same wood stands from the old Villa Luro stadium, and was inaugurated in a 2–2 draw with River Plate.
 Vélez striker Juan José Ferraro scored the first goal in the stadium's history (the others were scored by Ángel Fernández for Vélez and Adolfo Pedernera twice for River).
-The current stadium was inaugurated on April 22, 1951.
+The concrete stands were inaugurated on April 22, 1951.

 The stadium was renamed in honor of José Amalfitani on December 7, 1968.
 The following year, a modern lighting system by Siemens was installed, and the first of the upper stand sections was completed.